michaelpj/termsandtruthconditions/_posts/2015-06-14-the_screwtype_letters.md

 favourite coffee shop in the same pattern.

 They do not see the darkness from whence their motivations come.
-We do, and we have modelled it, for our patients and millions like them.
-Truly, we know what will move them and so we come before them.
-Then we make them our agents, even against their own best will.
+We do, and we have modelled it!
+However unique they think themselves, we have seen millions like them.
+And so we can inhabit the darkness that comes before them, and make them the agents of *our* will.

 Your loving uncle,